 • Presenting regular analysis of the Virtu Project’s current portfolio

-• Conducting research and presenting equity recommendations regarding the future annual portfolio to the partners
+• Conducting research and presenting equity recommendations regarding the future annual portfolio

 • Assisting in the production of Virtu events and fundraisers

 Associates are accepted into the Virtu Project at the end of the fall semester during their sophomore or junior year.
-Prior to their acceptance, associates undergo an application and interview process conducted by current members of the Virtu Project.
+Prior to acceptance, associates undergo an application and interview process conducted by current members of the Virtu Project.

 • Learning about the operations of the Virtu Project and Timmy Global Health

 • Honing their presentation and research skills by performing market sector analyses

 • Completing the eight week Virtu investment curriculum conducted by the Virtu partners